-If your responses to the application indicate that you do require a grading permit, the next step is to determine the level of grading permit needed, using this grid: Grading Permit Types
+If your responses to the application indicate that you do require a grading permit, the next step is to determine the level of grading permit needed, using the Grading Permit Types Table (PDF).

-Simple Grading (Sec 30.20).
-If your project requires a SIMPLE grading permit, please submit a completed grading permit application and the necessary application materials (permit requirements).
+If your project requires a simple grading permit, please submit a completed grading permit application and the necessary application materials (permit requirements).
 Simple Grading Permits can typically be issued within a few days.

-Standard Grading (Sec 30.21).
-If your project requires a STANDARD grading permit, please submit a completed grading permit application and the necessary application materials (permit requirements) and include the fees for a Categorical Exemption and Archaeological Review by Sonoma State pursuant to the California Environmental Quality Act (CEQA).
+If your project requires a standard grading permit, please submit a completed grading permit application and the necessary application materials (permit requirements) and include the fees for a Categorical Exemption and Archaeological Review by Sonoma State pursuant to the California Environmental Quality Act (CEQA).
 Public notice will be sent to neighboring property owners, then a CEQA Categorical Exemption will be filed with the County Clerk.

-Complex Grading (Sec 30.22).
-If your project exceeds the limits for Simple or Standard Grading, then the Project shall be designated as COMPLEX Grading and will require submitting a completed grading permit application and the necessary application materials (permit requirements) and include the fees for an Initial Study and Archaeological Review by Sonoma State pursuant to the California Environmental Quality Act (CEQA).
-Certain types of grading (described in Sec 30.22.1) will require submission of engineered plans.
+If your project exceeds the limits for simple or standard grading, then the project shall be designated as complex grading and will require submitting a completed grading permit application and the necessary application materials (permit requirements) and include the fees for an Initial Study and Archaeological Review by Sonoma State pursuant to the California Environmental Quality Act (CEQA).
+Certain types of grading (described in Sec 30.22.1) will require the submission of engineered plans.
 Complex Grading may also require the submission of additional reports such as:

-Lists of Consultants approved by Lake County to perform the above-listed surveys are available here.
+View lists of consultants approved by Lake County to perform the above-listed surveys.